Nexmo/stitch-js-quickstart/docs/6-calling-users.md

 Thats's it!
 Your page should now look something like [this](https://github.com/Nexmo/conversation-js-quickstart/blob/master/examples/6-calling-users/index.html).

+### 1.6 - Calling a Stitch user from a phone

+After you've set up you're app to handle incoming calls, you can follow the [PSTN to IP tutorial](https://www.nexmo.com/blog/2018/05/11/connect-phone-call-to-stitch-in-app-voice-dr/) published on our blog to find out how you can connect a phone call to a Stitch user.
+Now you can make PSTN Phone Calls via the Nexmo Voice API and receive those calls via the Stitch SDK.

 ## Where next?

 - Have a look at the [Nexmo Conversation JS SDK API Reference](https://developer.nexmo.com/sdk/stitch/javascript/)